Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - Setting up AWS Secrets Manager to store connection details

 Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
 Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.

+### 5.4 Neo4j AMI Management

+We have implemented an automated process for managing Neo4j AMIs (Amazon Machine Images) using Terraform.
+This process ensures that Neo4j instances are always running the latest version and that updates are handled efficiently.

+#### AMI Creation and Update Process

+1. **Initial AMI Creation**:
+   - When no Neo4j AMI exists, the Terraform script automatically creates a new AMI.
+   - It launches a temporary EC2 instance, installs Neo4j, and creates an AMI from this instance.
+   - The AMI is tagged with the Neo4j version for easy identification.

+2. **Update Checking**:
+   - On subsequent Terraform runs, the script checks for the existence of a Neo4j AMI.
+   - If an AMI exists, it compares the current version with the latest available Neo4j version.

+3. **Automatic Updates**:
+   - If a newer Neo4j version is available, the script creates a new AMI with the updated version.
+   - The new AMI is created using the same process as the initial creation.

+4. **Version Management**:
+   - The Neo4j version is managed through a Terraform variable `neo4j_version`.
+   - When a new AMI is created due to an update, the script updates the `terraform.tfvars` file with the new version.

+5. **Instance Configuration**:
+   - All Neo4j instances (production and staging) use the latest AMI automatically.
+   - The `depends_on` attribute ensures that the AMI management process completes before instance creation.

+#### Implementation Details

+The AMI management process is implemented in the `null_resource.neo4j_ami_management` resource in `terraform/main.tf`.
+Key components include:

+- A bash script that handles AMI creation, update checking, and version management.
+- Use of AWS CLI commands to interact with EC2 and create AMIs.
+- A function to fetch the latest Neo4j version from the official website.
+- Logic to compare versions and decide whether an update is necessary.

+#### Benefits

+- Ensures Neo4j instances are always running the latest version.
+- Automates the process of creating and updating AMIs.
+- Maintains version consistency across all Neo4j instances.
+- Allows for easy rollback by keeping previous AMIs (implementation of AMI retention policy is recommended).

+#### Considerations

+- Ensure proper IAM permissions are in place for AMI creation and management.
+- Monitor the AMI creation process, especially in production environments.
+- Implement a retention policy for old AMIs to manage storage costs.
+- Regularly review and update the AMI creation script to ensure it remains compatible with the latest Neo4j versions and AWS best practices.

 ## 6. Deployment Process